netgen-layouts/layouts-ui/README.md

 ## Development build

+Building the project requires you to have [Composer](https://getcomposer.org/download/) installed.
+Since this package and its dependencies are not usable standalone, they are not published on NPM registry.
+Instead, Composer is used to manage version dependencies.
+When you use Yarn to install JavaScript dependencies, they are symlinked from the Composer `vendor` folder to `node_modules`.

 To build development assets and start watching files for changes, just run Grunt without any arguments:

 ```
+$ composer install
 $ yarn install
 $ grunt
 ```